MilanKacar/milankacar.github.io/_posts/2024-9-26-my_calendar_I.md

 ---

-## 🐢 Solution
+## 🐢 Basic Solution

-A **simple approach** is to maintain a list of booked intervals and check for overlaps every time a new event is requested.
-If no overlap is found, the new event is added.
+A **basic approach** is to maintain a list of booked intervals and check for overlaps every time a new event is requested.
+While simple, this approach has a time complexity of **O(n²)** because it checks every existing event, making it inefficient for large inputs.

-### Approach 💡

-1. **Initialize an empty list** to store the events.
-2. **Check for Overlaps**: For each new booking request, iterate through the existing events and check if it overlaps with any of them.
-3. **Add the Event**: If no overlap is found, add the event to the calendar.

-### 🧑‍💻 Code Implementation
+### Code Implementation

 ```python
 class MyCalendar: